-- 5.4 If any significant change in staffing structure arises from such workforce planning considerations, the school will carry out appropriate consultation with staff.
-This is most likely to be appropriate where the school is considering a change to the leadership and/or teaching and learning responsibility payments (TLRPs) structures of the school. - 5.5 In reviewing or creating a job description, person specification and other documents linked to a post which is to be advertised, the school will have regard to any statutory or local agreement requirements applicable to the group in which the post falls. - 5.6 If it is decided to recruit to the post there will be a plan for the recruitment exercise, identifying who should be involved, assigning responsibilities, and setting aside sufficient time for the work needed at each stage so that safeguards are not overlooked.
+- 4.6 If it is decided to recruit to the post there will be a plan for the recruitment exercise, identifying who should be involved, assigning responsibilities and setting aside sufficient time for the work needed at each stage so that safeguards are not overlooked.
 For example, it is important to organise the selection process to allow references to be obtained on shortlisted candidates before interview.
 See Appendix A Recruitment: Responsibilities of the Governing Board, Headteacher and Local Authority [Maintained Schools only] for further information regarding the assignment of responsibilities throughout the recruitment process.
-There will be clarity around who has the responsibility to make recruitment decisions. - 5.7 Safer practice in recruitment also means thinking about and including issues to do with child protection and safeguarding and promoting the welfare of children at every stage of the process.
+There will be clarity around who has the responsibility to make recruitment decisions. - 4.7 Safer practice in recruitment also means thinking about and including issues to do with child protection and safeguarding and promoting the welfare of children at every stage of the process.
 It starts with the process of planning the recruitment exercise and, where the post is advertised, ensuring that the advertisement makes clear the school's commitment to safeguarding and promoting the welfare of children.
 It also requires a consistent and thorough process of obtaining, collating, analysing, and evaluating information from and about applicants.
-Further information regarding safeguarding and checks that will be carried out during the recruitment process can be found at the section below and section 18. - 5.8 Separate processes exist for the appointment of Headteachers to schools.
+Further information regarding safeguarding and checks that will be carried out during the recruitment process can be found at sections 7, 17 and 18. - 4.8 Separate processes exist for the appointment of Headteachers to schools.
 The Governing Board will follow established processes for the recruitment of a Headteacher should that post become vacant.
 The Director of Children's Services (and/or appropriate officer from the Diocese for church schools) will provide support for any Headteacher appointment through the identification of a lead officer who will guide the Governing Board through the process.

-6. Post specification
+5. Post specification

-6.1 Deliberate consideration will be given to identifying the duties (job description) and the skills/competencies; knowledge; skills; experience; qualifications (person specification) required to do the job.
+5.1 Deliberate consideration will be given to identifying the duties (job description) and the skills/competencies; knowledge; skills; experience; qualifications (person specification) required to do the job.
 Writing a good job description and person specification help in the process of analysing the needs of the job and underpins the selection process.